 Most chemical sedimentary rocks are formed when minerals precipitate out of large bodies of water that have dried up.
 These types of rocks are known as ‘evaporites’ because as the water evaporates it leaves behind all of the minerals it once contained.
 This process usually happens over a very large geographic area where large saltwater lakes once stood.

-Dolostone is a type of altered limestone, usually formed when large amounts of magnesium replace limestone before the rock is fully solidified.
+Dolostone, or dolomite, is a type of altered limestone, usually formed when large amounts of magnesium replace limestone before the rock is fully solidified.
 Dolostone is very similar to limestone in most respects and can be difficult to differentiate by the naked eye.
 It typically has very similar colors and textures compared to limestone, and forms in the same geological settings.

 Dolostone can be easily differentiated from limestone by using an acid test.
 While limestone will readily react and fizz to a 15% HCL solution, dolostone will only give a weak reaction after freshly scratching the surface with steel.